mLamneck/SDDS/readme.md

 #### Subscribe to change notification

 4. Send the command "L 1 led"
    * This command is used to subscribe to the led structure, so that whenever a value changes we get a notification in the serial console.
-The intial response contains basically all values from our Tled structure:
+The initial response contains basically all values from our Tled structure:

      ```l 1 0 OFF,OFF,500,500,```

 #### Set values
 6. Use the command "led.ledSwitch=0/1" or "led.ledSwitch=OFF/ON" to turn the led off/on.
-   * Because we have previously subscribed to get change notification in step 4, we receive a notification as a result.
+   * Because we have previously subscribed to get change notifications in step 4, we receive a notification as a result.
 If we have skipped step 4 we wouldn't get any response, but the led would still turn on/off.

      ```
      l 1 0 OFF,